Isaac S. Pennybacker

-Isaac Samuels Pennybacker (September 3, 1805 – January 12, 1847) was a United States representative and a United States senator from Virginia and a United States district judge of the United States District Court for the Western District of Virginia.
+Isaac Samuels Pennybacker (September 3, 1805 – January 12, 1847) was an American politician, lawyer, and judge.
+A member of the Democratic Party, he served as United States representative, a United States senator from Virginia, and a United States district judge of the United States District Court for the Western District of Virginia.

-Education and career
+Early life

 Born on September 3, 1805, at Pine Forge near Newmarket, Shenandoah County, Virginia, Pennybacker attended an "old field" school and the Winchester Law School.
 He was admitted to the bar and entered private practice in Harrisonburg, Rockingham County, Virginia until 1837.

+Career

-House service
+U.S. House of Representatives

 Pennybacker was elected as a Democrat from Virginia's 16th congressional district to the United States House of Representatives of the 25th United States Congress, serving from March 4, 1837, to March 3, 1839.
 He declined the office of United States Attorney General offered him by President Martin Van Buren and that of Justice of the Supreme Court of Virginia.

 Federal judicial service

 Pennybacker received a recess appointment from President Martin Van Buren on April 23, 1839, to a seat on the United States District Court for the Western District of Virginia vacated by Judge Alexander Caldwell.
 He was nominated to the same position by President Van Buren on January 23, 1840.
 He was confirmed by the United States Senate on February 17, 1840, and received his commission the same day.
 His service terminated on December 6, 1845, due to his resignation.